-the park, you must have a vehicle—preferably 4WD.
-The park headquarters, a historic ranch house and museum called La Casona, and a nearby camping area are 7 km (4½ mi) from the Pan-American Highway via a paved road.
+To get anywhere in the park, you must have a 4WD, and many roads are impassable in rainy season.
+The park headquarters, a historic ranch house and museum called La Casona, and a nearby camping area are 7 km (4½ miles) from the Pan-American Highway via a paved road.

 From park headquarters it's 11 km (7 miles) to Playa Naranjo, where the famed Witch's Rock surf break is located (surfers get there by boat).
 Playa Nancite—the site of one of the world's few completely protected olive

 ridley turtle arribada, or mass nesting (accessible primarily to biologists and students; permit required)—is an additional 5 km (3 miles) by footpath north of Playa Naranjo.
 It is best to visit the park with a guide, since some areas are poorly marked, and you're likely to see wildlife you probably would have missed otherwise.
 (For more information, see the highlighted listing in this chapter.)